junbcai/heatinglacerate/data/README.md

 ### Experiment 1

-Completed in Spring 2022 with students of Z362 Invertebrate Biology.
+Completed in March to April 2022 with students of Z362 Invertebrate Biology.
 Analyzed the effect of temperature and parental nutrition (feeding regime prior to laceration) on the tentacle growth in pedal lacerates.

 ### Experiment 2